Today, I have a special announcement.

 At its core, Strive is an editorial calendar plugin for WordPress.

 The calendar is integrated into your admin dashboard, so you can visualize and edit your publishing schedule without leaving your site.

-Using Strive, you can easily plan your content in advance, and posts you schedule in the calendar are actually scheduled on your site.
+Using Strive, you can easily create a content calendar in WordPress, and posts you schedule in the calendar are actually scheduled on your site.

 You can add new posts, modify them via the quick edit links, and even reschedule posts with the simple drag-and-drop system.

 You’ll notice from the screenshots that the posts are colored differently.
 These colors are based on the post statuses – another feature bundled in Strive.